 We often use bookmarks and forget about them.
 Simple bits of plastic, strings or sticky notes.
 It matters little.
-The thing is, when we die in the middle of a good read, our bookmark is cancelled.
+But then we die in the middle of a good read.

 Or is it sent somewhere?

 We leave evidence of us in our books.
-A second obituary, often more personal than our obituaries.
+A second obituary, often more personal than our official ones.
 Is this an accident?

 It’s kind of morbid to think about, but if I died reading, I wouldn’t complain.
-Maybe when I do pass away, you will pick up one of my old books at a thrift store or a garage sale and find that I bought shampoo for $1.99.
-That is, if I left my name in the book, along with a sales receipt.
+Maybe when I do pass away, you will pick up one of my old books at a thrift store or a garage sale and find that someone you did not know, bought shampoo for $1.99.

 Maybe the average bookworm does not care.
-Thumbing through the used book section of his or her local wording hole, the bookworm is often elsewhere in his own head and artifacts, such as an old postcard, is not something that registers as eventful.
+Thumbing through the used book section of his or her local wording hole, the casual bookworm is often elsewhere in his own head.
+Artifacts, such as old postcards, are not something he or she sees.
 Unless the bookworm is also a collector of curiosities.

 Books are often repositories of reader’s thoughts, as well as the author’s words.
 Think of used books as diminutive gravestones, with flowers having been deposited by a loved one or others, paying their respects.